ray-project/enhancements/reps/2022-09-19-ray-on-spark.md

 #### Initialize ray cluster on spark API

 ```
-ray_cluster_address, ray_cluster_handler = ray.spark.init_cluster(num_spark_tasks)
+ray_cluster_address, ray_cluster_handler = ray.spark.init_cluster(num_cpus, num_gpus, memory)
 ```

-Init a ray cluster on the spark cluster, the total resources of the ray cluster equals to the total resources of the sum of `num_spark_tasks` spark tasks.
+Init a ray cluster on the spark cluster, the argumens specified the ray cluster can use how much cpus / gpus / memory.

-After this function called, the computing resources are booked from the spark cluster, and a ray cluster is set up, and a background spark job keep running until the ray cluster shutdown.

 Returns a `ray_cluster_address` string (Ray Head node IP / port) and a `ray_cluster_handler`